ircam-ismm/js-prototyping-template/README.md

 # `js-prototyping-template`

-> Simple starter project for fast testing and prototyping with recent JavaScript
+> Simple starter project for the rapid prototyping of WebAudio stuff

-Basically a simple and ready to use webpack configuration.
+Basically a simple and ready to use webpack configuration, with few helpers and libraries.

-## Install
+## Install & Run

 ```
 npm install
 npm run dev
 ```

-Your application will be accessible at `http://localhost:5000/`
+The application accessible at `http://localhost:5000/`, and the code in `src` is ready to be hacked.

 ## Some features